 4. Develop an ongoing relationship with sources of talent.
 Do you have a college or university near you that would allow you to take on students who are looking for experience?
 Are there new-immigrant organizations that are looking to retrain people coming into the country?
 Can you connect with youth or government organizations that offer work experience or grant programs for summer work?
 Is there a veterans organization near you looking to retrain or provide work-experience opportunities for its members?
-Also consider niche groups that have people looking for alternative and part-time work: mothers groups, the AARP (membership starts at 50, but they have younger members, too) and so on.
+Also consider niche groups that have people looking for alternative and part-time work: mothers groups, the AARP (the group is focused on people 50 and older, but it has younger members, too) and so on.
 A small time investment with these organizations could lead you to some really skilled talent.

 The reality is that many of the things you do to build your brand in the community will also help with retention and recruitment.
 When your business is well regarded by clients and prospective clients, potential staff members will likely hold the same opinion.

 You can also make your business more attractive to staff by regularly asking questions like this:

 - “What will make this a great place to work?”